fred-kr/signal-editor-v2/docs/ui_components/menu_bar.md

 [![](../img/menu_bar.png)](../img/menu_bar.png)

 The menu bar is the topmost part of the window.
-It contains the following items:
+It contains the following menus:

 ## File